bernardocmarques/SmartDoorLock-IoT/README.md

 * Set `TCP keep-alive packet retry send counts` value of TCP keep alive packet retry send counts.
 This is the number of retries of the keepalive probe packet.

 Configure Wi-Fi or Ethernet under "Example Connection Configuration" menu.
-See "Establishing Wi-Fi or Ethernet Connection" section in [examples/protocols/README.md](../../README.md) for more details.

 ## Build and Flash